MultiMC/Website/site/content/posts/0-6-14-update.md

 - Removed Mojang services status information from the main window - the status is no longer provided by Mojang.

-- It is now possible to turn of global tracking of play time.
+- It is now possible to turn off global tracking of play time.

 ### Technical changes